Barbora Krejčíková: 2021: French Open titles, Olympic gold, WTA Finals champion

 Three weeks later, Krejčíková made her Wimbledon singles debut, where she was seeded for the first time in a Grand Slam.
 She beat Clara Tauson, Andrea Petkovic and Anastasija Sevastova before losing to the world No. 1 Ashleigh Barty in the fourth round, ending her 15-match winning-streak.
 She quickly got back to her winning ways, however, claiming the Prague Open over Tereza Martincová in the final.
 It was her third singles title in four tournaments played.
 At the 2020 Olympics in July, Krejčíková defeated Zarina Diyas and Leylah Fernandez before losing to Belinda Bencic in the third round.
 With Siniaková, she won gold in the doubles event, beating Bencic and Viktorija Golubic in the final.

-Krejčíková then made her main draw singles debut at the 2021 US Open.
-She began with straight-sets wins over Astra Sharma, Christina McHale, Kamilla Rakhimova and ninth seed Muguruza to reach her maiden US Open quarterfinal.
+Krejčíková then made her main-draw singles debut at the 2021 US Open.
+She began with straight-sets wins over Astra Sharma, Christina McHale, Kamilla Rakhimova and ninth seed Garbiñe Muguruza to reach her maiden US Open quarterfinal.
 With an injury sustained in the Murguruza match, Krejčíková was beaten in the quarterfinals by Aryna Sabalenka.
 On 20 September, Krejčíková reached a new-career high ranking of world No. 5., which was surpassed on 1 November when she reached world No. 3.

-Krejčíková represented the Czech Republic in the inaugural 2020-21 Billie Jean King Cup Finals in Prague in November.
+Krejčíková represented the Czech Republic in the inaugural 2020–21 Billie Jean King Cup Finals in Prague in November.
 However, the long season appeared to catch up with her as she lost both of her singles rubbers to Angelique Kerber of Germany and Bencic of Switzerland, and did not play the doubles.
 One week later, Krejčíková played in the WTA Finals in singles for the first time in her career, and was the first player to do so in both singles and doubles since Karolína Plíšková in 2016.
 Seeded second, she lost to Muguruza, Plíšková, and Anett Kontaveit during the round robin stage.

 However, she and Siniaková went unbeaten in the doubles tournament, going undefeated to take the title.
 With the win over Mertens and Hsieh in the final, Siniaková rose to become the world No. 1, with Krejčíková as No. 2.
 Krejčíková was awarded the ‘Most Improved Player’ award in the official WTA year-end awards as well as ‘Doubles Team of the Year’ with Siniaková.

-She ended this breakthrough year as world No. 5 in singles and No. 2 in doubles.
+She ended her breakthrough season as world No. 5 in singles, and No. 2 in doubles.